Bolofofopt/Projects/Neural_Networks__Artificial_Intelligence/readme.md

 --------------------------------------------------------------------------------

-This repository shows my projects that involved deep learning, computer vision & neural networks (Artificial Intelligence)
+This repository aims to show my projects that involved deep learning, computer vision & neural networks (Artificial Intelligence) showing my knowledge in this area.

 <br/>